-The Shriver Living Learning Community was UMBC’s first Living Learning Community, now one of ten LLCs on campus.
+The Shriver Living Learning Community is UMBC’s first Living Learning Community, now one of ten LLCs on campus.
 Members of the Shriver Living Learning Community (SLLC) are deeply connected with the Center’s vision to lead meaningful social change through transformational higher education.
 SLLC members represent diverse majors and interests, yet are connected through service, leadership, and advocacy.
 Peer Mentors (SLLC returners) support a positive transition for new members through relationship-building activities and resource exploration.

 The goals of the Shriver LLC are: